Disease control as an optimization problem: Conclusion

-In this last regard, an interesting problem for future research is how to devise adaptive policy plans for disease control, where the actual measure at each time depends on the whole history of disease indicators accessible to the government.
+In this last regard, an interesting problem for future research is devising a gradient-friendly ansatz for adaptive policy plans for disease control, where the actual measure at each time depends on the whole history of disease indicators accessible to the government.
 In theory, such plans should predict lower values of the average objective function in scenarios where the model parameters are unknown.
-In our experience, though, gradient descent alone seems to be unable to beat the non-adaptive score.
+In our experience, though, gradient descent applied to the standard LSTM architecture seems to be unable to beat the non-adaptive score.

 Finally, we would like to remark once more that, since the optimization problems we dealt with in this paper are non-convex, the gradient method is not guaranteed to converge to the minimum of the (average) objective function.
 While conducting this research, in order to convince ourselves that the solutions found by our numerical methods were close to optimal, we had to repeat our optimizations several times, with different initial policies $\bm{\mu^{(0)}}$ and learning rates $\epsilon$.
 Such a redundant use of computational resources would have been entirely avoidable if we had had some rough approximation to the exact solution of the problem.
 Hence we conclude this paper with a challenge for the operations research community: develop mathematical tools which allow one to \emph{lower bound} the solution of minimization problems involving ordinary differential equations.